romelperez/prhone-mdb/README.md

 - Promises are used to handle operations.
 - Uses a JSON file to store the data.
 - All data is stored in tables.
-- The identifier of each item in each table is a number and its name is `id`.
+- The identifier of each item in each table is an UUID v4 and its name is `id`.
+- UTF8 is used for encoding.
 - When creating a new item:
   - If table does not exists, it's created automatically.
-  - The item created in an empty table starts with `id` value `0`.
 - When getting:
   - Returns an empty array if table is not found.
   - But error if fetching an unique item and it's not found.